 Think about it – bridal bouquets are beautiful, but they can be super expensive and they last for a day.
 What about making your own bouquet with flowers from your own garden?
 Or get creative and make a bouquet out of something else – buttons, brooches or seashells?

 Another idea is fake flowers.
 You can get some pretty realistic looking flowers and they would last a bit lot longer on groomsmen too.

-While in some circles it’s considered customary to give gifts to your groomsmen and bridesmaids, it isn’t always necessary.
+First of all – do you need to have bridesmaids and groomsmen?
+If that’s a firm yes, read on… While in some circles it’s considered customary to give gifts to your wedding party, however it isn’t always necessary.
 In fact, you could save everyone a bit of money here.

-Rather than asking you bridesmaids to buy or have dresses made – dresses that, let’s be honest, they’re never going to wear again – maybe give them a colour palette or a particular fabric and let them choose something that they will wear again, then they’ll probably be more happy to pay for it themselves (or maybe they already have something perfect in their wardrobe) After all their hard work, perhaps you could shout a round of drinks or give a simple card with a heartfelt thanks is enough of a gesture and if your friends know that you’re trying to stick to a budget, they’ll understand.
+Rather than asking your bridesmaids to buy or have dresses made – dresses that, let’s be honest, they’re never going to wear again – maybe give them a colour palette or a particular fabric and let them choose something that they will wear again, then they’ll probably be happier to pay for it themselves or maybe they already have something perfect in their wardrobe.
+After all their hard work, perhaps you could shout a round of drinks or giving a simple card with a heartfelt thanks is enough of a gesture and if your friends know that you’re trying to stick to a budget, they’ll appreciate it.

 7. Get creative with homemade invites